 Even with the president signing off, that would be a crime against humanity.

-So, I mean, you just flippantly say that things like that should be policy, which is very reminiscent of Donald Trump saying we should kill terrorists' families.
+So he, I mean, you just flippantly say that things like that should be policy, which is very reminiscent of Donald Trump saying we should kill terrorists' families.

-So that same year, Facts Magazine printed an article called The Unconscious of a Conservative, a special issue on the mind of Barry Goldwater, a play on his book, The Conscience of a Conservative.
+So that same year, Facts magazine printed an article called The Unconscious of a Conservative, a special issue on the mind of Barry Goldwater, a play on his book, The Conscience of a Conservative.

 In that article, the writer said that Barry Goldwater was, quote, severely paranoid personality who was unfit for office.

-Barry sued him for libel and won, thus creating the Goldwater Rule, where media personalities steer away from criticizing the mental states of public personalities.
+Barry sued him for libel and won, thus creating the Goldwater rule, where media personalities steer away from criticizing the mental states of public personalities.

-I forgot to mention something.
+Oh, sorry, I forgot to mention something.

 At this point, Barry Goldwater was also running a ham radio station out of his house.